-There is a new standard that drastically changes the accounting for lease contracts that primarily affects lessees.
-On February 25, 2016 the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases.
+There is a new standard that drastically changes the accounting for lease contracts that primarily affect lessees.
+In February, 2016 the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases.
 This is significant for any company that has leases or plans to lease in the future.
 There are no exemptions for different types of companies or industries.
-The standard takes effect January 1, 2020 for private companies.
+The standard takes effect January 1, 2021 for private companies.

 Existing lease standards required a lease to be reported on the balance sheet only if the arrangement is similar to a financing arrangement.
 Leases with this characteristic are typically referred to as a capital lease.
 A right-to-use asset and related lease liability are reflected on a company’s balance sheet similar to how an asset purchased with debt would be reflected.
 Leases without characteristics of a financing arrangement are treated as an operating lease which has no balance sheet impact.
 Rent expense is recorded on a straight-line basis.